Updated: Apr 15

 Who coined that word – Essential?
 How did we get grouped in with “The Essentials”.
 Are we suddenly elevated to superhero status?
 Is it just temporary?

-To all of you vets – who were delivering pizzas from back in the day when there were things called phone booths that we could stop and call the wrong number the customer gave us – this will sound a familiar refrain.
-To you newbies and side hustlers this may come as a bit of a shock but, spoiler alert – it doesn’t involve a cape, unless it’s a poncho.
+To all of you vets who were delivering pizzas from back in the day when there were things called phone booths that we could stop and call the wrong number the customer gave us – this will sound a familiar refrain.
+To you newbies and side hustlers this may come as a bit of a shock but, spoiler alert – it doesn’t involve a cape, unless it’s a rain poncho.

 I just ended my day job (two days a week) of rain-soaked ghetto surfing as a pizza delivery guy.
 It is one week into the “Coronavirus Crisis” as I like to call it.
-We are at the point where the word has gone out now across many municipalities in the land to “shelter in place”, “practice social distancing”, and adhere to the ever un-American request of our dear leaders to observe instituted curfews.
+We're at the point where word has gone out now across many municipalities in the land to “shelter in place”, “practice social distancing”, and adhere to the ever un-American request of our dear leaders to observe instituted curfews.

 All except for the “Essentials,” that is.